eenblam/fronted/README.md

 It's possible that I can edit the Varnish config used by Fastly to remove some of these, but at the very least `transfer-encoding` is [protected](https://developer.fastly.com/reference/http/http-headers/Transfer-Encoding/) from modification in config, so smuggling the CONNECT is a no-go.

+## Possible workaround
+Note that RFC 9110 states:

+> A server MUST NOT send any Transfer-Encoding or Content-Length header fields in a 2xx (Successful) response to CONNECT.
+A client MUST ignore any Content-Length or Transfer-Encoding header fields received in a successful response to CONNECT.

+This means that, while the response from Fastly is technically invalid, the client should nonetheless ignore those two response headers.
+There's no reason the client couldn't *also* ignore the other headers provided by Fastly in this case.

+So I think the next step could look like this:

+* Parse an HTTP header from the connection
+* Check that we have a `200 Connection Established`
+* Ignore any other headers, write only `HTTP/1.1 200 Connection established` and then forward bytes like a normal CONNECT request